 You know the text messaging options available to you I’ve been mentioning?
 You might consider taking advantage of one of them to help you circumvent the FCCs desire to crack down on calls.

 No-shows happen—it’s a significant problem that all health care businesses just have to deal with.
 They are a financial burden, and they can wreak havoc on the structure necessary to successfully run a medical facility.
 Not only are they a financial and logistical nightmare, they also make providing the best form of quality health care to patients more challenging.

 With a text messaging reminder system, you can combat the number of no-shows in your office, freeing you and your staff up to offer even greater care to your patients.
 Their physical health and your mental health are worth it, aren’t they?

-Anastasia Sviridenko is a content marketing manager at TextMagic.
-When she's not working, you can find her reading another Neil Gaiman book or going for a run in the nearest park.
+When Ana’s not working, you can find her reading another Neil Gaiman book or going for a run in the nearest park.